 Effectively Serving Veterans Shouldn’t Be a Solo Mission

-As of November 1, 2020, National Veterans Intermediary (NVI) is called the Local Partner Network.
-Older content may reference our original name.
+Note: This article refers to National Veterans Intermediary.
+As of November 1, 2020, National Veterans Intermediary is the Bob Woodruff Foundation Local Partner Network.

-Laura Whitfield joined the Marines right out of high school.
-While stationed in Tokyo, she earned a bachelor’s degree and worked as a broadcast journalist, yet her transition back to civilian life was bumpy.
+Laura Whitfield joined the Marines out of high school.
+While stationed in Tokyo, she earned a bachelor’s degree and worked as a broadcast journalist.
+Yet her transition back to civilian life was bumpy.

-In the military, “anything I needed, I could go to my commanding officer and get guidance on the resources we had on base,” Whitfield said.
-“It was a close-knit community where we all supported each other.”
-But once she returned to the U.S., “I didn’t have a full sense of ‘OK, what do I do now?’.
+In the military, “when I needed something, I could go to my commanding officer.
+This person provided guidance on the resources on base,” Whitfield said.
+“It was a close-knit community where we supported one another.”
+Once she returned to the US, “I didn’t have a full sense of ‘OK, what do I do now?’.
 [Instead], I had a sense of confusion,” Whitfield recalled.
 “I didn’t have any idea how to connect with an organization that helped veterans.”

-Today, Whitfield is the director of the Miami-Dade chapter of Mission United, a United Way program that helps veterans navigate local services and resources.
-The nonprofit operates as a coordination center — a one-stop shop where veterans can go when they need help with everything from finding steady work and affordable housing to accessing healthcare and legal services.
+Today, Whitfield is the director of the Miami-Dade chapter of Mission United.
+This United Way program helps veterans navigate local services and resources.
+The nonprofit operates as a coordination center.
+Veterans go there when they need help — from finding steady work and affordable housing to accessing healthcare and legal services.

-Since its launch in 2013, Mission United has helped more than 12,000 veterans and their families, but Whitfield and her team know there’s always more that can be done.
+Since its launch in 2013, Mission United has helped more than 12,000 veterans and their families.
+But Whitfield and her team know there’s more they can do.

 An estimated 40,000 veterans currently live on the streets and nearly 25% have a disability resulting from their service.
-Another sobering statistic: Roughly 6,000 veterans die by suicide each year.
+Roughly 6,000 veterans die by suicide each year.

 To better help more veterans, Mission United partners with a number of diverse organizations across the private and public sectors.
-The group effort Whitfield leads, in which each partnering organization’s unique strengths are leveraged to benefit the most people,is essential to Mission United’s success.
-It’s an approach known as “collective impact,” which refers to a coordinated cross-sector collaboration structured to achieve measurable impact on social issues.
+Whitfield leads a group effort, in which she leverages each partnering organization’s unique strengths to benefit the most people.
+This is essential to Mission United’s success.
+Known as “collective impact,” this approach refers to a coordinated cross-sector collaboration structured to achieve measurable impact on social issues.

-“We all want to offer comprehensive services that address the needs of veterans and their families, and reduce the barriers they face when integrating back to their communities,” Whitfield said of the collaboration’s goals.
+“We all want to offer comprehensive services that address the needs of veterans and their families.
+In addition , we want to reduce the barriers they face when returning to their communities,” Whitfield said.

-“We share data and information about the capacity we have to provide these services, and work together to fill gaps so that veterans aren’t turned away because the community has reached a threshold limit,” said Whitfield, adding that a key component to their success is continuous follow-up with veterans to make sure they’re getting the help they need.
+“We share data and information about our capacity to provide these services.
+And we work together to fill gaps so that veterans aren’t turned away because the community has reached a threshold,” said Whitfield.
+She adds that a key component to success is continuous follow-up with veterans to ensure they’re getting the help they need.

 Within this network of nonprofits, corporations and government agencies, Mission United serves as the Backbone.
 The organization not only acts as a coordination center for veterans needing assistance, it also sets the strategic focus and vision for the collective.

-Currently, Whitfield is in the process of retooling the program in Miami, with input and feedback from Mission United’s partners.
-Her hope is that Mission United can eventually help service members prepare for life after the military, even while still on active duty.
+Currently, Whitfield is retooling the program in Miami, with input and feedback from Mission United’s partners.
+Her hope is that Mission United can help service members prepare for life after the military, even while on active duty.
 That includes preemptively networking and forging connections with other people — and fellow veterans — in their communities back home.
 Once that happens, “[veterans] don’t feel so alone and isolated,” Whitfield said.
 “They’ve got their tribe.”